jasoneckert/WASTC/Part 2 Topic 1 - Introduction to Linux.md

    16. Use the KDE start menu to locate the Terminal app to obtain a bash shell and run the who command.
    17. Log out of the KDE desktop environment.

-# Run the commands in the following sections within a new Terminal on your Fedora Workstation as root:***

 # Basic Shell Usage
+   * Open a Terminal on your Fedora Workstation virtual machine as root
    - `date`
    - `who`
    - `w`